 The Permian Basin is a unique stretch of the American landscape with stunning views of the earth “touching” the sky in the distance.
 Its beauty aside, geologically, a “basin” is a depression in the earth’s surface—usually caused by erosion and long-ago earthquakes.

 As one of the largest basins in North America, the Permian Basin is actually three smaller basins, covering most West Texas and southeastern New Mexico – about 86,000 miles in all.

-Most notably, the region is one of the most productive oil and gas basins in the United States, accounting for almost half of U.S. production at the beginning of 2020 at 4 million barrels per day.
-And while output fell due to COVID, the pumpjacks and derricks at Delaware, Midland, and Central Basin Platforms are up and running.
+Most notably, the region is one of the most productive oil and gas basins in the United States, accounting for almost half of U.S. Output from the Permian, which stretches across Texas and New Mexico, hit 5.14 million barrels a day in 2022, and is expected to reach 5.316 million.
+And while output fell due to COVID and current inflation worries may dampen refinement capacity, the pumpjacks and derricks at Delaware, Midland, and Central Basin Platforms are up and running.

 Stretching from Eddy and Lea County, NM to Pecos County, TX, Delaware is the deepest of the Permian sub-basins.
 Historically, oil production here focused on vertical drilling.
 Recent horizontal extraction and fracking technology have created new interest in older areas and identified new opportunities in places like Bone Springs.

 Oilfield workers in the Delaware basin usually live a pretty nomadic rockhound existence since the area is so sparsely populated.
 But the Guadalupe Mountains National Park and Carlsbad, NM, are among some points of interest.

 As the most populous of the Permian Basin region, the Midland Basin is home to approximately 340,000 people.
 The basin is much shallower compared to Delaware, allowing for more effective fracking and horizontal drilling.